Six Hours Earlier Across Town

 “It’s not by choice.
 Our work schedules are hectic.
 We see each other about twice a week.
 His practice keeps him busy, especially lately.
 There’s been a bunch of bird attacks the last few days.”

 “A giant bird with a weird scream—”

-My gaze lifted to the cloudless sky.
+I searched the cloudless sky.
 Eagles, hawks, and owls were known to attack tiny dogs but the tightening in my stomach suggested another possibility.